Health & Safety Tips for 2018

 - Our Health & Safety Consultants can take the burden away from you and ensure that any relevant legislation changes are incorporated into your health & safety management

 - One of the easiest ways to help avoid workplace accidents is by providing training

 - It ensures you are fulfilling your legal obligation to protect your staff

-- Review your training records, identify who requires specialist training to undertake their role safely
+- Review your training records, and identify who requires specialist training to undertake their role safely

 - Courses include: First Aid, Fire Warden and Manual Handling